mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/release-notes/1.3.2/index.md

 # Known issues

-Kubecost cost-analyzer by default requests a PVC of size 0.2Gi.
-This may cause issues with certain provisioners that require a minimum storage size of 1Gi.
-To resolve this issue, upgrade to 1.3.3 following the [upgrade instructions in the 1.3.3 release notes](../1.3.3/).
+In Kommander 1.3.2 and earlier versions, Kubecost cost-analyzer requests a PVC of size 0.2Gi by default.
+This can cause issues with provisioners requiring a minimum storage size of 1Gi.
+Upgrade to version 1.3.3 to resolve this issue.
+Refer [here](https://github.com/kubecost/docs/blob/master/storage.md) for more information.

 # Bug fixes